sinatra/sinatra-recipes/README.md

 In each folder there should be a number of recipes pertaining to each topic.

+## Caveats
+If you are on Rubinius make sure that you have the latest bundler version installed.
+Versions prior to 1.0.10 won't work.

 ## On translations

 Currently we're not supporting translations in the main repository.